thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Move Static Weapon action renamed to "Move Static Weapon/Loot Crate" to reflect new functionality
 - Previous vehicle tiers will get a discount when next tier is unlocked (Vehicle Black Market)
 - Players can fast travel to Arms Dealer location
+- Ability to reroll Arms Dealer location (Game tab on map -> Reroll Arms Dealer Task, commander only)
 - Patrol vehicles around military bases and airports will not spawn if side is out of vehicles
 - Laser batteries are available from start
+- Initial rebel loadout weapons, backpacks and chestrigs changes
 - Initial player money on start increased from 100 to 200
+- "Number of the same item required to unlock" parameter new values - minimum(25), default(30), max - (50)
 - (Altis) BLUFOR version replaced with INDEP version due to 2.4 template changes
 - (Aegis) Zamak Flatbed logistics support
 - (CUP) Hilux ZU-23 replaced with Ural ZU-23 on eastern european maps (CUP Technicals store)